mukulnarware/IPL_Project/README.md

 ## Problems

+1. Plot the total number of matches played each year.
+(This problem is solved).
 2. Plot the number of matches won by each team over all the years of IPL.
 3. For the year 2016, plot the extra runs conceded by each team.
 4. For the year 2015, plot the top 10 economical bowlers along with their economy rates.